quartzjer/JCOR/json_constrained_notation.md

 This specification addresses the challenges of using JSON with constrained devices by providing a set of mapping rules to CBOR that are able to retain the complete semantic value of the data such that the orginal JSON string can always be identically re-created.
 This constrained notation is intended to be usable directly by devices as a native data type which can always be represented as JSON when necessary for diagnostics, compatibility, and ease of integration with higher level systems.

-A driving goal of this specification has been to enable the direct use of all existing JOSE standards unmodified in a constrained environment and to enable the immediate adoption of OpenID Connect as an Identity Management standard for the IoT.
+A driving goal of this specification has been to enable the direct use of all existing JOSE standards unmodified in a constrained environment and to enable the immediate adoption of OpenID Connect as an identity management solution for the Internet of Things.

 {mainmatter}

 # Introduction

-JSCN is a subset of CBOR, the rules for re-coding the JSON structures all map directly to their CBOR parallels whenever possible.
-Only when JSON string values can be introspected to contain data that has a more compact CBOR type (such as base64url and hexadecimal encoding) is additional mapping performed when re-coding the string value.
+Constrained JSON (JSCN) is a set of rules for re-coding the JSON structures by mapping them directly to their CBOR parallels whenever possible, and then increasing the efficiency through introspection and replacement of well-known strings with compact references.

-All JSCN transcoder software must operate directly on a UTF-8 JSON string whenever round-trip compatibly to and from JSON is required including any contained non-structural whitespace (such as with JWTs for signature validation).
-If a transcoder is only operating with an already parsed JSON value (the result of `JSON.parse()` in JavaScript for instance), the round-trip can only guarantee semantic compatibility of the values as represented in that parsed context.
+All transcoding software must operate directly on a UTF-8 JSON string whenever complete round-trip compatibly to and from JSON is required, including mapping any contained non-structural whitespace (such as with JWTs for signature validation).
+If a transcoder is only operating with an already parsed JSON value (the result of `JSON.parse()` in JavaScript for instance), the round-trip can only guarantee semantic compatibility of the values as represented in that parsed context (only the JavaScript object will always match).

-A significant reduction in space is also provided in JSCN when the device and application contexts can make use of built-in or shared dictionaries.
-These dictionaries provide a mapping of common JSON string values to an integer that used instead in the resulting CBOR during re-coding.
+A significant reduction in space is also provided in JSCN when the device and application contexts can make use of built-in or shared UTF-8 string references.
+These references provide a mapping of common JSON string values to an integer that used to replace the string in the resulting CBOR during re-coding.
+JSON string values are also introspected for data that has a more compact CBOR type (such as base64url and hexadecimal encoding).

 This specification does not currently provide for the CBOR byte strings to be canonical and only guarantees that the JSON byte strings before and after re-coding will be identical.
-It also defines some API rules for constrained software such that accessing the CBOR data values will provide a uniform view even if the underlying CBOR has minor encoding differences.
+It also defines basic API rules for constrained software such that accessing the CBOR data values will provide a uniform view even if the underlying CBOR has encoding differences.

 ## Requirements Notations and Conventions